-As a matter of fact, professional helicopter pilots are responsible for a number of things, including the obvious.
+As a matter of fact, professional helicopter pilots are responsible for several things, including the obvious.
 Helicopter pilots are the party responsible for the safety and effective performance of the crew working alongside them.
 They additionally need to be possessed of the capability to check and remedy any nuances in information regarding cargo and passenger manifests.
-They have to remain weather aware at all times and have the ability to be able to proficiently assess the workings of their aircraft to ensure that it’s suitable to fly on any given day.
-They may even be expected to attend to a load of paperwork in accordance with the keeping of accurate flight documentation in compliance with regulatory bodies like the FAA and for their employers as well.
+They have to remain weather aware at all times and can be able to proficiently assess the workings of their aircraft to ensure that it’s suitable to fly on any given day.
+They may even be expected to attend to a load of paperwork by the keeping of accurate flight documentation in compliance with regulatory bodies like the FAA and for their employers as well.

-And, despite the fact that helicopter pilots seem to inspire a stigma that sees them as the more controversial and rowdier set of aviationist, they will need to maintain good standing in their communities in which they are employed and stay out of trouble with law enforcement.
+And, even though helicopter pilots seem to inspire a stigma that sees them as the more controversial and rowdier set of aviationist, they will need to maintain good standing in their communities in which they are employed and stay out of trouble with law enforcement.
 Furthermore, they have to be able to pass a physical exam on a regular basis.

 Given all of these requirements, it’s a wonder anyone would be interested in becoming a professional helicopter pilot , cause it sounds like no fun at all.
 Wait, though, we mentioned the flying part, right?
 This is where the magic is.
 For those who have always dreamt of piloting a helicopter, there’s nothing like it and they couldn’t imagine themselves doing anything else.